-Sometimes penetrative sex can be painful and this could be for a number of reasons such as not enough lubrication in the vagina, the position, your emotions, or it could be cause by an infection.
-If you are worried speak to a doctor or nurse.
+Penetrative sex should not hurt.
+If you find penetrative sex painful, it could be for a number of reasons such as not enough lubrication in the vagina, the position, your emotions, or it could be cause by an infection.
+You should not put up with pain during penetrative sex and if you are worried, you can speak to a doctor or nurse.

 The hymen – also sometimes called a

 corona – is a ring of thin skin which covers part of the opening of the vagina.

 It does not cover the vaginal opening completely so that it can allow menstrual

 blood out.
 When the hymen stretches it can feel uncomfortable or be a bit